Mitsubishi Shogun SUV (2007-2019) review

 The Shogun comes with a 3.2-litre diesel engine, which produces 197bhp and has a far greater pulling power than that figure suggests.
 While it’s by no means a rapid car from a standstill, it never feels underpowered on the move.
 The three-door model takes 10.4 seconds to go from 0-62mph, while the five-door does the same in 11.1 seconds.
-Previously, it was possible to order a Shogun with a manual or automatic gearbox; as it nears the end of its time on sale, however, the Shogun is now automatic-only.
+Previously, it was possible to order a Shogun with a manual or automatic gearbox; with all of the later models only being available with an automatic gearbox.

 The downside to that capable diesel engine (the only one available) is that just like the Shogun, it’s far from modern.
-Fuel economy is unimpressive, with the five-door version returning just 30.4mpg and the three-door only bettering this figure by 1mpg; high CO2 emissions mean both cost a whopping £500 in annual road tax, too.
-Compare this to the Volkswagen Touareg (itself a relatively expensive car to run), which returns 42.8mpg and costs £210 a year to tax, and it’s clear that Mitsubishi is some way off the pace with the Shogun’s running costs.
+Fuel economy is unimpressive, with the five-door version returning just 30.4mpg and the three-door only bettering this figure by 1mpg; high CO2 emissions mean both cost a whopping £555 in annual road tax in 2020, too.
+Compare this to the Volkswagen Touareg (itself a relatively expensive car to run), which returns 42.8mpg and costs far less to tax, and it’s clear that Mitsubishi is some way off the pace with the Shogun’s running costs.

 While the Shogun is almost unbeatable off-road, during normal driving it’s pretty uncomfortable and feels somewhat agricultural when compared to the Touareg and Discovery.
 On winding B-roads, the Mitsubishi develops noticeable body lean, while bumps in the road cause it to jiggle about unpleasantly.
 In fairness, many SUVs are underwhelming on winding backroads, but the Shogun isn’t much better on the motorway, where its loud engine, uncomfortable seats and noticeable wind noise make it a far from relaxing car to drive.
 Still, the Shogun has plenty of loyal fans, partly thanks to its honest nature and go-anywhere ability.

 Inside, this capable but unrefined theme continues.
 The Shogun’s dashboard feels well put-together and is logically laid out, but the plastics used are a little low-rent and the overall design is uninspiring.
-It’s roughly on par with the Toyota Land Cruiser for overall fit and finish, but Land Rover Discovery drivers may feel like they’ve taken a step back in time when climbing into a Shogun.
-Interior space is generous (although adults will find the two third-row seats of the five-door model tight) and the high ride height means the driver and passengers get a great view out.
+It’s roughly on par with the Toyota Land Cruiser for overall fit and finish, but drivers of SUVs such as the Land Rover Discovery, Audi Q7 or Volvo XC90 may feel like they’ve taken a step back in time when climbing into a Shogun.
+Interior space is generous (although adults will find the two third-row seats of the five-door model tight) and the high ride height means the driver gets excellent ground clearance and the passengers get a commanding view.